I’m an anthropologist, and I like inflicting kinship on people. Last post was Australian language history; here’s Australian kinship.

 c) a section for his/her Mothers (and Mothers’ Brothers, and Motherlings), and

 d) a section for his/her potential Spouses (and Siblings-in-law, and some grandkin: Fathers’ Mothers, Mothers’ Fathers, Fatherlings’ Motherlings, and Motherlings’ Fatherlings)

-There’s a lot of variation on basic themes across Australia (e.g. systems with eight subsections).
-It’s likely the labels came first, and the division into recognized sections came later.
+There’s a lot of variation on basic themes across Australia (e.g. systems where sections are further subdivided, yielding eight subsections).
+It’s likely the kinship terms came first, and the division into recognized sections came later.
 Not everybody does sections.
 And some groups have adopted the section system even thought they don’t have the corresponding terms.

 If you just skimmed through the part above (that’s OK, it’s not on the exam) here’s an analogy.
 We (at least most readers of this blog) aren’t used to sorting out kin the way Aborigines do, but we’re used to the idea of voting for candidates supported by different political parties.
 And we’re also used to the idea that different voting rules have different consequences: a first-past-the-post rule favors a two party system; proportional representation favors many parties.
-To anyone not used to voting at all, this might seem very confusing, but it’s the stuff of politics in democratic societies.
+This is the stuff of politics in democratic societies, but imagine how confusing it would be to anyone not used to voting at all .
 By the same token, odd quirks in the way people categorize kin can have important consequences.
-Human beings, even in technologically simple societies, are not just adapting to their natural environment, but also navigating a universe of social rules – what Aborigines call “the Law”.
+Human beings, even in technologically simple societies, don’t just adapt to their natural environment, but also navigate a universe of social rules – what Aborigines call “the Law”.

 If you want even more, the AustKin database and websites provides access to kinship terminologies and social category systems from published and archival sources for over 607 Australian Aboriginal languages.